 The number of known U.S.POWs not repatriated from the Korean War was cited by Hugh M. Milton II, Assistant Secretary of the Army in January, 1954, in a memorandum he wrote four months after the conclusion of operation BIG SWITCH.
 Section 3, Part B reads:

-1.There are approximately 954 United States personnel falling in this group.
+BY THE COMMUNISTS (SECRET) 1.There are approximately 954 United States personnel falling in this group.
 What the Department of the Army and other interested agencies is doing about their recovery falls into two parts.
 First, the direct efforts of the UNC Military Armistice Commission to obtain an accurate accounting, and second, efforts by G2 of the Army, both overt and covert, to locate, identify and recover these individuals.
 G2 is making an intensive effort through its information collection system world-wide, to obtain information on these people and has a plan for clandestine action to obtain the recovery of one or more to establish the case positively that prisoners are still being held by the Communists.
 No results have been obtained yet in this effort.
 The direct efforts of the UNC [United Nations Command] are being held in abeyance pending further study of the problem by the State Department.
+2.A further complicating factor in the situation is that to continue to carry this personnel in a missing status is costing over one million dollars annually.
+It may become necessary at some future date to drop them from our records as `missing and presumed dead.'

 2. Under the provisions of Public Law 490 (77th Congress), the Department of the Army, after careful review of each case and interrogation of returning prisoners of war, has placed 618 soldiers, known to have been in enemy hands and unaccounted for by the Communist Forces in the following categories: